yiqinguo/lighthouse/README.md

 # Summary

-Lighthouse is a framework to pre-hook runtime request.
-With this hook, we can dynamically add options to any other OCI arguments which aren
-'t supported in Kubernetes.
+Lighthouse is a framework to pre-hook/post-hook runtime request/response.
+With this hook, we can dynamically add options to any other OCI arguments which aren't supported in Kubernetes.

 # Architecture